vahobrsti/flickr/README.md

 As for database engine, I have chosen to use postgres although in this special case MySQL and or even SQLite is enough because this application is a very small application.
 Likewise to ROR, the community support and its robustness is my reason to choose postgres.

+For testing, I used Rspec and you can find all tests in <code> spec </code> folder.
 # How to run it:

 Perquisites: